Moduli of flat connections in positive characteristic: Geometric Langlands in positive characteristic

+\begin{proof} All constituents in the above identity are either splittings or line bundles, which arise as pullbacks of some extension of the same object defined over $\smA$.
+In particular they are well-defined up to twisting by the same line bundle defined on $\A^{(1)}$.
+We may therefore conclude that it suffices to check the identity over $\smA$.
+Over the locus of smooth spectral curves it holds by means of the Abel-Jacobi map defining the families of line bundles, respectively splittings, given by $\Pp$ and $\Ll$ (Corollary \ref{cor:smthsplit}). \end{proof}

 We denote by the inclusion of this open substack.
-We observe that its complement has codimension $\geq 2$, since $\chi_{dR}$ is flat and $j$ is surjective over the generic fibre.
+We observe that its complement has codimension $\geq 2$, since $\chi_{dR}$ is flat and $j$ is surjective over the locus of smooth spectral curves $\smA$.
 Theorem \ref{thm:stackyarinkin} motivates the next definition.

-\begin{defi} We define the $p_2^* \D_{\Bun}$-module $\bar{\Ll}$ to be $j_*\Ll$. \end{defi}
+\begin{defi} We define the $p_2^* \D_{\Bun}$-module $\Lb$ to be $j_*\Ll$. \end{defi}

 Using this identification we obtain the identity on

 \'Etale locally on $\intA$ we can choose a section of $\intSplit \to \intA$.
 Using descent theory, we conclude the following lemmas.